Business Office Policies

-Electronic acceptance of the Financial Obligation through PrideNET will be required for all students registered for the Spring 2019 semester by February 15, 2019.
+For incoming students starting in the spring semester, electronic acceptance of the Financial Obligation Agreement through PrideNet will be required for all students registered by February 1st.

 Please review the Agreement.
 If you have any questions or concerns about the Agreement, please contact the Business Office at firstname.lastname@example.org or (413)748-3183.

 The Agreement will be required to be eSigned each spring for the upcoming Fall semester which will cover the full academic year.

 Tuition Payment Policy

 eBills for tuition, housing, and fees will be generated on July 15 for the fall term, Dec.
 15 for the spring and intersession terms, and April 15 for the summer term.
 Payments not received by the term due date for the prospective term will be subject to a late fee of $75 for each month a balance is past due.

 - Fall Term - Aug.
 1